General Electric CJ805: Production ends

 With additional changes, fuselage stretches, and the addition of anti-shock bodies, the new airliner emerged as the Convair 990.
 However, by this time the project had suffered several delays, allowing new versions of the DC-8 and 707 to lock up major sales.
 In the end, Convair sold only 102 880s and 990s in total, losing $600 million on the program.

 There was only one other customer for the 805-23.
 In 1961, Sud Aviation approached GE to pitch them on the idea of adapting the Rolls-Royce Avon powered Caravelle to the 805-23, producing a flying technology showcase for both companies.
 For this role they introduced a new version with a relatively short fan cowl and thrust reverser, compared to the full-length cowling on the 990.
 Rolls-Royce quickly built and tested an aft-fan demonstrator Avon to compete with the greater thrust and lower specific fuel consumption of the CJ805-23.
-In the end, the Caravelle was instead re-engined with the P&W JT8D turbofan.
+In the end, the Caravelle was instead re-engined with the Pratt & Whitney JT8D turbofan.

 The CJ805 program was not a commercial success, and GE lost approximately $80 million on the program with only a few hundred engines produced in total.
-In service, the design proved fragile, but these problems led to the programs ultimate success for the company.
+In service, the design proved fragile, but these problems led to the program's ultimate success for the company.

 During the time they were talking to airline CEOs, in 1956 the company hired the former head of American Airlines' maintenance department, John Montgomery, to run the production lines.
 Montgomery gathered comments from the industry on the state of the engine market, and found that many were complaining about the unreliability of the large piston engines then being used, notably the Wright R-3350.
 Wright management refused to put more money into the program to improve the engine, leading to a serious backlash from the customers.

 Montgomery hired Walter Van Duyan away from Wright to set up GE's service department, and they provided excellent service in spite of the engine's problems.
 GE quickly gained a reputation for standing behind their products that endures to this day.

 The work on the 805 also had several spin-off products.
 Among them was another aft-fan design, the General Electric CF700 used in the Dassault Falcon 20 business jet, which was developed from the General Electric J85 in the same way as the J79 was adapted to the 805.
 Their fan technology was also used in the XV-5 Vertifan.